AzouKr/ELIT-SharedCalendar/README.md

 <h3 align="center">
-ELIT Shared Calendar allows employees of ELIT frequently in moving to stay connected to your business.
+ELIT Shared Calendar allows employees of ELIT frequently in moving to stay connected to their business.
 It provides a centralized means of set up meetings and projects.
 A group calendar can be accessed 24/7 from any internet-connected device.
 The Chiefs projects, consultants, vendors and other employees can access the